vanhoefm/fragattacks/research/README.md

 | `ping-frag-sep --pn-per-qos`     | Same as above, but also works if the target only accepts consecutive PNs.
 | <div align="center">*A-MSDU attacks (§3)*</div>
 | `ping I,E --amsdu`               | Send a ping encapsulated in a normal (non SPP protected) A-MSDU frame.
+| `amsdu-inject`                   | Send A-MSDU frame whose start is also a valid LLC/SNAP header (§3.2).
+| `amsdu-inject-bad`               | Same as above, but against targets that incorrectly parse the frame.
 | <div align="center">*Mixed key attacks (§4)*</div>
 | `ping I,F,BE,AE`                 | Inject two fragments encrypted under a different key.
 | `ping I,F,BE,AE --pn-per-qos`    | Same as above, but also works if the target only accepts consecutive PNs.